-Farmers are rewarded for their environmental services whilst having the freedom and flexibility to farm.
-This improves the outcomes and long-term sustainability of agri-environment schemes for biodiversity, and for rural communities.
+Farmers will be rewarded for their environmental services whilst having the freedom and flexibility to farm.
+This will in turn improve the outcomes and long-term sustainability of agri-environment schemes for biodiversity, and for rural communities.
 It is hoped that this approach will form the basis for future schemes in these areas.

 Peatland, grassland, and woodland habitats are used as result indicators.
 The higher the quality of these habitats, the higher the payment farmers receive.
-The quality of watercourses on the farm also influences the final payment.
+The quality of watercourses on the farm will also influence the final payment.
 This approach has the effect of creating a market for biodiversity, and provides an opportunity and incentive for farmers to manage their farm habitats to produce higher quality biodiversity.

 The Programme, which has a budget of €10million, is being run by the Pearl Mussel Project Team, based in counties Kerry and Mayo.
-Support is provided to farmers by their advisors, who are trained in the Programme delivery.
-The Project Team provides support to farmers and advisors.
+Support will be provided to farmers by their advisors, who will be trained in the Programme delivery.
+The Project Team will provide support to farmers and advisors.

+The programme will run until December 2023.

-Contents PAGE
+Contents

-1. Freshwater Pearl Mussel 3

-2. Results-based approach 4
+• Freshwater Pearl Mussel 2. .
+Results-based approach

--> Pearl Mussel Programme result indicators 5

 -> Assessment of results 6

-3. Payment streams 8
+3. Payment streams

-Results-based payment 9
+Results-based payment

 -> Habitat quality payment 10

--> Floodplain payment 11

--> Whole-farm payment adjustment 12
+-> Floodplain payment -> Whole-farm payment adjustment

 -> Calculating results payment 13

-Supporting actions payment 17

 4. Who can apply?
-23

 5. How do I apply?
-24

 5. Selection criteria 25

 7. Programme participation 27

-8. Frequently asked questions 29
+B. Frequently asked questions

+PAGE

+The Pearl Mussel Project is an EIP (European Innovation Partnership) Locally Led Scheme.
+The Project is funded by the Department of Agriculture, Food and the Marine as part of Ireland's Rural Development Programme 2014-2020.